JohnSnowLabs/langtest/docs/pages/docs/one_liner.md

 ## Translation

 Try out the LangTest library on the following default model-dataset combinations for translation.
+To get a list of valid dataset options, please navigate to the [Data Input docs](/docs/pages/docs/data#translation).

 <div id="one_liner_text_tab" class="tabs-wrapper h3-box">
   <div class="tabs-body">